Shervi28/Shervi28/README.md

 ### Hi there 👋

-- 🔭 I'm currently building projects using elixir!!
+- 🔭 I'm currently building projects using C#!!
-- 🌱 I’m currently learning Rust and Elixir
+- 🌱 I’m currently learning C# and Elixir and C++
-- 💬 Ask me about AI
+- 💬 Ask me about AI and developing solutions to real world problems using tech!
 - 😄 Pronouns: He/His/Him
 - ⚡ Fun fact: I have a passion for coding and engineering!!!
 -->